ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

 RewriteRule ^(.*)$ https://%{HTTP_HOST}/$1 [R=301,L]
 ```

-### NGiNX HTTPS redirection fix
+### NGINX HTTPS redirection fix

-Some clients have found that adding the following to their NGiNX configuration for a domain fixes issues with redirection loops:
+Some clients have found that adding the following to their NGINX configuration for a domain fixes issues with redirection loops:

 ```nginx
 if ($http_x_forwarded_proto = "https") {